DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 Porter Street was chaos.

-A construction site had failed—scaffolding twisted and sagging, held by cables that screamed with strain.
+A construction site had failedâ€”scaffolding twisted and sagging, held by cables that screamed with strain.
 Below, in a small courtyard used as a daycare play area, children huddled with two adults who were trying to shield them with their own bodies.

 The scaffold wouldn't hold much longer.
 Minutes, maybe.
 And emergency services were still blocks away, sirens distant but not close enough.